AngleProtocol/angle-docs/guides/veangle-guides/README.md

 The veANGLE upgrade introduced various new features to the token, including **locking ANGLE**, **interest distribution**, and **voting on gauge rewards**.
 How to benefit from each of those features is detailed in the following pages.

-You can access the veANGLE features on the [DAO App](https://dao.angle.money).
+You can access all the veANGLE features from the [Angle App](https://app.angle.money).

 {% content-ref url="locking-angle.md" %}
 [locking-angle.md](locking-angle.md)